GoogleCloudPlatform/spanner-migration-tool/sources/sqlserver/README.md

 # HarbourBridge: SQLServer-to-Spanner Evaluation and Migration

-HarbourBridge is a stand-alone open source tool for Cloud Spanner evaluation, using data from an existing PostgreSQL,MySQL,SQL server database.
+HarbourBridge is a stand-alone open source tool for Cloud Spanner evaluation, using data from an existing SQL Server database.
 This README provides details of the tool's SQLserver capabilities.
 For general HarbourBridge information see this [README](https://github.com/cloudspannerecosystem/harbourbridge#harbourbridge-spanner-evaluation-and-migration).